tanirsahoo/College_Project/README.md

 ```

 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0-License - see the LICENSE file for details.
 ---

 <p align="center">